weilumeng6/weilumeng6.github.io/content/en/about/_index.md

 Content: Against the background of the rebound of the COVID-19, I participated in the online popularization and publicity of the protection knowledge against the epidemic organized by the National New Youth Anti epidemic Committee, helping the middle-aged and elderly people to popularize the knowledge of epidemic prevention.
 During this period, the publicity effect was obvious, and I was awarded the honorary title of excellent volunteer.

-### Assistantships, Grants, and Awards
+### Honors and Awards

-- 2015.09-2019.07, China Future Investment Elite Challenge **Excellence Award**, Taiyuan University of Science and Technology Second Mathematics and Science Culture Festival College Student Mathematical Fun Knowledge Contest **Third Prize**, Taiyuan University of Science and Technology **First Prize Scholarship**, Taiyuan University of Science and Technology **Third Class Scholarship**, Taiyuan University of Science and Technology "I have an agreement with the national flag" **Excellent trainees**.
+- 2015.09-2019.07, **Excellence Award** in the China Future Investment Challenge (NIC), **Third Prize** in College Students' Mathematics Fun Knowledge Contest, **First-class** Undergraduate Academic Excellence Scholarship, Title of Outstanding Trainee in Flag Squad (Physical Fitness Training)
-- From July 2022 to now, The 2nd National College Innovative English Vocabulary Challenge **Third Prize**, Zhongnan University of Economics and Law 2021 **Moral Style Award**, Zhongnan University of Economics and Law **First Prize**, Zhongnan University of Economics and Law**Excellent Communist Youth League Member**, and so on;
+- From July 2020 to now, **Third Prize** in China National College Student English Innovation Challenge, Outstanding Graduate Research and Practice Individual (**Ranked 1st within the Department**), First Prize for Excellent Graduate Research Achievements (**Ranked 2nd within the Department**), **First-class** Graduate Academic Excellence Scholarship, Outstanding Volunteer in the Fight Against the Pandemic, Graduate Ethical Excellence Award, and so on;